 Instead of bundling all the cost for a single episode of care as in the Bundled Payment Care Initiative, ACOs measure the specific quality outcomes over a 3-year period and requires demonstrated improved outcomes.

-Stakeholders in Affordable Care Organizations Include:
+Stakeholders in Accountable Care Organizations include:

 Payors (insurance companies, third-party organizations)

 The Medicare Shared Savings Program allows a variety of providers, including post-acute care provider, who voluntarily agrees to coordinate care for patients.
 They must, however, meet certain quality metrics to share in any savings they achieve.
-Those Affordable Care Organizations that elect to share losses have the opportunity to also share in greater savings.
-The success of each Affordable Care Organization is determined by approximately 30 quality measures organized into four domains.
+Those Accountable Care Organizations that elect to share losses have the opportunity to also share in greater savings.
+The success of each Accountable Care Organization is determined by approximately 30 quality measures organized into four domains.
 These domains include patient experience, care coordination, safety, and preventive health in at-risk populations.
-The higher the quality of care providers deliver, the more shared savings their Affordable Care Organization can earn, as long as they also lower growth in health care expenditures.
+The higher the quality of care providers deliver, the more shared savings their Accountable Care Organization can earn, as long as they also lower growth in health care expenditures.

-Significant challenges face primary-care physicians who join an Affordable Care Organization via a group practice, hospital-medical practice alignment, or another joint venture such as an independent practice association.
+Significant challenges face primary-care physicians who join an Accountable Care Organization via a group practice, hospital-medical practice alignment, or another joint venture such as an independent practice association.
 Physician groups need a robust Electronic Health Record system with advanced reporting, disease registries, and patient population care management.
-Organizations that achieve Patient-Centered Medical Home accreditation have mastered these functions and are further along the road to meeting Affordable Care Organization metrics.
+Organizations that achieve Patient-Centered Medical Home accreditation have mastered these functions and are further along the road to meeting Accountable Care Organization metrics.